 Vested outsourcing is a new trend that allows a company to outsource functions and work more closely with the contractors.
 The approach is collaborative and based on performance.
 The interests of the parties are aligned so that each is more invested in the success of the other.

 The pricing model in a vested outsourcing arrangement should provide incentives for reducing costs and trading resources.
 Confusion often arises about the different types of vested outsourcing due to a lack of consistency in terms.

 If you need help with finding a sample outsourcing contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.